 Create font collections and libraries in Font Book on Mac

-You can use font collections and libraries to organise the fonts in macOS on your Mac into groups—for example, fonts you use for a specific website or all the fonts that look like handwriting.
+You can use font collections and libraries in Font Book on your Mac to organize macOS fonts into groups—for example, fonts you use for a specific website or all the fonts that look like handwriting.
+Fonts are organized into default collections, listed in the sidebar.

 Create a collection

 You can add a font to multiple collections.
-You can’t add fonts to the English collection or Smart collections.
+You can’t add fonts to Smart collections.

 Create a Smart collection